Skip to main content

 The spring, from March to May, is an unstable season.

 On the one hand, currents from the northwest can bring cold periods, so much so that in March, and sometimes up to mid-April, it can still snow.
 Late cold spells typical of spring can occur, which come directly from the north and pass quickly over the plains of Germany, and are felt especially in Bavaria, where they cause snow showers with a higher frequency.
-In early April, short snowfalls with night frost are still possible, especially in Munich and in Bavaria.
-A German proverb says that the month of April "does whatever it pleases".
-In addition, some cold days, with highs around 10 °C (50 °F), can also occur in May, especially in the first half of the month.

-On the other hand, currents from the southwest can bring very mild or quite warm periods, with highs above 20 °C (68 °F) in April and above 25 °C (77 °F) in May.
+On the other hand, currents from the southwest can bringvery mild or quite warm periods, with highs above 20 °C (68 °F) in April and above 25 °C (77 °F) in May.
 During the first warm days, thunderstorms can develop in the afternoon, especially in areas far from the sea.

 In spring and autumn, in the Alps and in the valleys of Bavaria, the Föhn, a southern warm wind that descends from the mountains and brings sudden increases in temperature, may blow, causing the rapid melting of snow, if present.
 This phenomenon is rarer in winter, when the wind usually doesn't blow from the south.